This post discusses the relative benefits of using convertible notes versus equity financing when raising money for early stage technology startups.

 Convertible notes have two big advantages over early equity rounds.
 First, the startup founder and the seed investor do not need to put a valuation on the company at the time the convertible note is signed and funded.
 They do not need to immediately say the $100,000 will buy (for example) 10% of the company.
 It’s difficult, and perhaps arbitrary, to do this type of valuation when the company is just a prototype and a dream.
 Second, the legal mechanics of convertible notes are simpler than seed equity, and so convertible notes tend to result in a lower legal bill.

 Discounts and Valuation Caps

-Convertible debt is a loan to a company that will (probably) turn into equity at a Series A financing.
-For example, you loan StartupCo $10,000, and agree that this will be used to buy $10,000 worth of StartupCo stock, after we figure out how much StartupCo stock is worth.
 Since early stage investment is risky, investors often sweeten their deal by asking for a “discount” and a “valuation cap.”
-A discount refers to a discount on the price the investor will be paying when she eventually buys StartupCo stock.
-A valuation cap is (effectively) an upper limit on the price she will pay per share.
+A discount refers to a discount on the price the investor will be paying when she eventually buys StartupCo stock (i.e., “converts” to equity).
+A valuation cap is essentially an upper limit on the price she will pay per share.

 A Example with Widgets Instead of Startups

 Instead of a startup, imagine a ship with 1,000 widgets in its cargo hold.
 These widgets are a brand new product, so we don’t know exactly how much each widget should cost.
 Also, the shipping route is dangerous, so some or all of the widgets might get lost at sea.